CToone/Election_Analysis_MOD-3/README.md

-# Election_Analysis_MOD-3

-#Election_Analysis
+# Election_Analysis_MOD-3git commit -m "message"

+#Election_Results

 ## Project Overview: The Colorado Board of Elections has tasked you to complete, the following, in an election audit of a recent local congressional election.
-1. Get the total number of votes cast
-2. Compile a complete list of candidates who received votes
-3. Calculate the total number of votes each candidate received
+•	The voter turnout for each county
-4. Calculate the percentage of votes each candidate won
+•	The percentage of votes from each county out of the total count
-5. Determine the winner of the election based on popular vote
+•	The county with the highest turnout

 ## Resources
-- Data Source: election_results.csv
+	Data Source: election_results.csv

-- Software: Python 3.11, Visual Studio Code 1.74
+	Software: Python 3.11, Visual Studio Code 1.74

 ## Summary
-The Analysis of the election shows that:

--	There were “X” votes cast in the election

--	The candidates were:

-o	Candidate 1

-o	Candidate 2

-o	Candidate 3

--	The Candidate results were:

-o	Candidate 1 received “x%” of votes and “y” number of votes.

-o	Candidate 2 received “x%” of votes and “y” number of votes.

-o	Candidate 3 received “x%” of votes and “y” number of votes.

--	The Winner of the election was:

-o	Candidate ( 1, 2, 3), who received “x%” of the votes and “y” number of the votes.
+The Analysis of the election shows that: o	How many votes were cast in this congressional election?
+369,711 o	Provide a breakdown of the number of votes and the percentage of total votes for each county in the precinct. o	Jefferson: 10.5% (38,855) o	Denver: 82.8% (306,055) o	Arapahoe: 6.7% (24,801) o	Which county had the largest number of votes?
+Denver o	Provide a breakdown of the number of votes and the percentage of the total votes each candidate received. o	Charles Casper Stockham: 23.0% (85,213) o	Diana DeGette: 73.8% (272,892) o	Raymon Anthony Doane: 3.1% (11,606) o	Which candidate won the election, what was their vote count, and what was their percentage of the total votes? o	Winner: Diana DeGette o	Winning Vote Count: 272,892 o	Winning Percentage: 73.8%

 ## Challenge Overview

 ## Summary
+With the CSV provided, the script can be modified for any election.
+-	The data can be modified for any County, State or Elected Official.
+-	The pathway to the stored txt.
+May need to be updated in order to pull the correct info.